amd/ryzen-ai-documentation/docs/modelrun.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

-Additionally, the Ryzen AI ONNX runtime based deployment can be controlled by the following environment variables:
+Additionally, use the following environment variables to control the Ryzen AI ONNX Runtime based deployment.

 .. list-table::